mrmasterplan/rwklevelfiles/journal/2021-03-28/README.md

 I can now successfully back up the state of the entire database and restore it!!

-Also, the downloaded.kitty level can be copied to the custom level section and can be edited from there.
+Also, the downloaded.kitty level can be copied to the custom level section (/RAPTISOFT_SANDBOX/RWK/EXTRALEVELS64/) and can be edited from there.
 See the screenshot which shows the level "lost cat" by delphine53.

+I have cleaned up the program for publishing.

+Note: To make the downloaded.kitty into an editable level, the file name needs to match the level name in the file itself.
+In the future I may make a program that does this automatically.